What is the Common Reporting Standard (CRS)?

 For any questions or uncertainties regarding the Automatic Exchange Of Information, you may also write to the email address of Drejtoria e Pergjithshme e Tatimeve: Helpdesk.firstname.lastname@example.org

-Please complete the Statement of Consent and the Self-Declaration Form depending on the category you belong to, in the following ways:
+Please complete the Self-Declaration Form depending on the category you belong to, in the following ways:

 -By appearing at one of branches of the bank, with your valid identity document (Identity Card or Passport).